 Amazon Prime Video has also become one of the biggest streaming services out there.
 It offers hand-picked film and TV choices for each customer, which wouldn’t be possible without CRM.

 Customer Relationship Management (CRM) has been instrumental to Amazon’s continued growth and success.
-Given this, how can you apply CRM principles to drive your own business?
+Given this, how can you apply its CRM ethos to drive your own business?
 Better yet, how can you find the CRM system that fits the unique needs of your company?

 It takes a minute in all, and makes comparing quotes from top CRM suppliers as quick and easy as one-click ordering.
 You might even get same-day delivery!